Computer-Tsu/Time/README.md

  - ends at 2:00 a.m. on the first Sunday of November (at 2 a.m. the local time becomes 1 a.m. and that hour is repeated, so there is an extra hour in the day)​

+### Non-US terms

+International users frequently use summer time and winter time as equivilant to US daylight time.

 -----

 0:00 is midnight (or 12:00 A.M.)<br>